sugarmo/picsew-help/en/guide-web-snapshot.md

-# Web Snapshot Extension Document
+# Web Snapshot Extension Documentation

 **Web Snapshot** extension requires you to enable it manually.